 All-new short, tasty theatre treats this week from 15th to 17th September at the Bridge Street Theatre Coniston

-The 2022 theatre festival will again feature judges’ voting and the People’s Choice audience votes – with the best two plays week 2 advancing to Short+Sweet Sydney at the beginning of next month at the Tom Mann Theatre Darlinghurst.
+The 2022 theatre festival will again feature judges’ voting and the People’s Choice audience votes – with the best two plays of each of our two weeks advancing to our flagship festival, Short+Sweet Sydney later this month.

 Our first week of ten-minute live theatre features a strong representation of local scripts.
 Eight of our first batch of eleven short plays are indeed from the pen of Illawarra writers – an impressive achievement given the strength of our international scripts that directors had to choose from.

 Week one also features an impressive six writers who are also directing their own play, including traveling directors Rosalind Dixon (Sydney) and Vee Malnar (Canberra).

 Joining us for a second life are two plays that were recently produced as part of Black Box Production’s 24 Hour Theatre showcase, as well as two plays produced from our festival hosts The Phoenix Theatre Company.
 Joining them are plays produced by Gabatwa Studios, Crackerjack Entertainment and Rock Chikz.

 Week 1 Highlights

 Week 1’s offerings kick-start with Innocent by veteran writer/director and our incoming International Literary Manager Vee Malnar (Canberra) from Rock Chikz.
 Her cast, Tammy Kisela and Michael Thompson are acting opposite each other in not just one, but two plays this week (It’s Not Whether You Win Or Lose).
 In Innocent, an investigation takes place to uncover the truth behind a possible murder where no body is found.